13 spectacular views to seek out during your next Norwegian self drive tour

 Car hire 8 days, Group C including CDW, free mileage & one way fee (from Bergen to Trondheim).

 If you wish to hire an automatic car, these are 'on request' and can be difficult to obtain.
-Also please ask us about upgrading to an eco-friendly vehicle such as hybrid, electric or diesel.
+Also please ask us about upgrading to an eco-friendly vehicle such as hybrid or fully electric.
+It is very easy to travel around Norway these days with electric cars.

 Drive north via Stryn to Ålesund, famous for its Art Nouveau architecture.
 Starting early will allow the time for a side trip to the famous Briksdal Glacier.
 The city of Ålesund is known for its architecture in Art Nouveau style, its surrounding fjords and the high peaks of the Sunnmøre Alps.
 Stay overnight in Clarion Collection Hotel Bryggen in the heart of the town.